 Project management is the process by which a manager manages a specific project.
 This project manager looks at the project’s deliverables and ensures the project is completed on time.

 Another example is where a lot of project management is used in constructing buildings or an interior design project.
-The project manager would not be in charge of the design but would be the person that would implement the design for the architect or the interior designer.
+The project manager would not be in charge of the design but would be the person who would implement the design for the architect or the interior designer.

 Supply Chain Management Vs. Project Management

 Supply chain management and project management have some similarities and many differences.
-The two may overlap in some areas but are very different roles and management types.
+The two may overlap in some areas but are different roles and management types.

 A supply chain manager will produce a product within the supply chain from the beginning to the end.
 The most traditional role for a supply chain manager is for a company purchasing a product from another vendor overseas.
-The supply chain manager then looks at all aspects of the product throughout the entire supply chain.
+The supply chain manager then looks at all aspects of the development throughout the entire supply chain.

 On the other hand, a project manager is usually a project manager for a specific project.
 Their job is to be able to see the project from its very beginning to its very end.